imohitmayank/a_lazy_data_science_guide/docs/natural_language_processing/word2vec.md

 </figure>

 - While such representation is not unique to w2v, its major contribution was to provide a simple and faster neural network based word embedder.
-- To do so, w2v transformed the training as a classification problem where given one word, the neural network tries to answer which word is most probable to be found in the context of the given word.
-This technique is formally called Skip-gram, where input is the middle word and output is context word.
-This is done by creating a 1-layer deep neural network where the input word is fed in one-hot encoded format and output is softmax with ideally large value to context word.
+- To do so, w2v transformed the training as a classification problem.
+The neural network tries to answer which word is most probable to be found in the context of a given word.
+Given a sequence of words that "naturally" appears in some sentence, the input could be any middle word and output could be any of the surrounding words (within some window).
+The training is done by creating a 1-layer deep neural network where the input word is fed as one-hot encoding and output is softmax applied with intention of getting large value for context word.

 <figure markdown>
     ![](../imgs/w2v_skipgram.png)